leoafarias/gen-ui-talk/fleeting_interface/slides.md

   align: center
 }
 ## Generative + Ephemeral UI {.heading}
-The new paradign is now possible.
+The new paradigm is now possible.

 @column